nippur72/z80ne-wav/README.md

 # Installation

-You must have `node` installed.
+You must have [Node.js](https://nodejs.org) installed.
 From the command prompt:

 ```
 npm i z80ne-wav -g
 ```

-# Decoding a WAV
+# Decoding a WAV file

 From the command prompt: